-The graph below contains an overview of the different possible HDR techniques.
-However, only the multiple HDR solution - mixing differently exposed images - can lead to a 32bit HDR file with extreme dynamic range.
+The graph bellow contains an overview of the different possible techniques when speaking about HDR photography.
+However only the multiple HDR solution, mixing differently exposed images can lead to a 32bit HDR file with extreme dynamic range.

-Single HDR Multiple HDR lmage capture • One image • Several images Rendering process Tone-mapping of the raw image Combination of under-/over- exposed images into one HDR image (raw), tone-mapping of the raw image (optional) Photography Action photography possible (moving scenes) Only still photography possible (no moving scenes) Noise Amplification of noise No additional noise Dynamic range • 11 f-stops (1:2600) • A multiple of 11 f-stops Colour depth • 16-bit • 16-bit or 32-bit File formats • dng, tiff, or jpg • dng, tiff, jpg, hdr or exr
+Single HDR Multiple HDR lmage capture • One image Several images Rendering process Tone-mapping of the raw image Combination of under-/over- exposed images into one HDR image (raw), tone-mapping of the raw image (optional) Photography Action photography possible (moving scenes) Only still photography possible (no moving scenes) Noise Amplification of noise No additional noise Dynamic range • 11 f-stops (1:2600) • A multiple of 11 f-stops Colour depth • 16-bit • 16-bit or 32-bit File formats • dng, tiff, or jpg • dng, tiff, jpg, hdr or exr